appsmithorg/appsmith-docs/website/docs/advanced-concepts/embed-appsmith-into-existing-application.md

-Tools and Dashboards are great as an app and on a website, and now, you can have it both in one go by embedding apps to your website!
+Tools and Dashboards are great as an app and on a website, and now, you can have it both in one go by embedding apps to your website.
 In this guide, you'll learn how to embed Appsmith Apps into any website.

 ### Creating HTML page